muhamed-didovic/base-converter/README.md

 ```

 ## Usage
-This package has two methods toBase10 and toBase10:
+This package has two methods toBase() and toBase10():

 ```
-Convert from base 10 to another base console.log(BaseConverter.toBase(10, 2)) // Returns 1010
+//Convert value from base 10 to another base console.log(BaseConverter.toBase(10, 2)) // Returns 1010

-Convert a from a given base to base 10 console.log(BaseConverter.toBase10('1010', 2)) // Returns 10
+//Convert value from a given base to base 10 console.log(BaseConverter.toBase10('1010', 2)) // Returns 10
 ```